-This discussion of net precipitation into a perfect fluid emphasizes the sensitivity of the split into 'seawater' (advective) and 'diffusive' fluxes to the choice of reference salinity S. In the slab (bucket) case discussed in section 2, where we assume the fluid will always remain well-mixed, the reference salinity is clearly the pre-existing salinity of the slab or bucket, but the choice of reference salinity is less clear in the continuum case described here.
-In practice the mixed-layer salinity is generally chosen on the assumption that fluid in the mixed-layer is reasonably wellmixed.
+This discussion of net precipitation into a perfect fluid emphasizes the sensitivity of the split into seawater (advective) and diffusive fluxes to the choice of reference salinity S. In the slab (bucket) case discussed in section 2, where we assume the fluid will always remain well mixed, the reference salinity is clearly the preexisting salinity of the slab or bucket, but the choice of reference salinity is less clear in the continuum case described here.
+In practice the mixed-layer salinity is generally chosen on the assumption that fluid in the mixed layer is reasonably well mixed.

-378 c.
+c.
 The surface layer salt flux

-379 We now summarize the argument of Steinhorn (1991) leading to the vertical boundary flux 380 in equation (2).
+We now summarize the argument of Steinhorn (1991) leading to the vertical boundary flux in Eq.
+(2).
 Imagine again an upward net freshwater mass flux E - P > 0.
-Steinhorn (1991) 381 conjectures (see Fig. 2b) that this freshwater flux is supplied by an upward vertical flux of seawater, 382 $\mathcal{M}'{seawater}$, within the ocean surface layer so that
+Steinhorn (1991) conjectures (see Fig. 2b) that this freshwater flux is supplied by an upward vertical flux of seawater $\mathcal{M}'{seawater}$ within the ocean surface layer so that

-$$F \mathscr{M}{\text{seawater}}' = E - P. \tag{80}$$
+$$F \mathscr{M}'{\text{seawater}} = E - P. \tag{80}$$